falconry/falcon/docs/deploy/nginx-uwsgi.rst

 ``create_api()`` function or a module level script.
 This function or script needs to supply an instance of a :any:`falcon.API`.

-We need to expose that instance of the :any:`falcon.API` in some way so that uWSGI can find it; we will do that by creating a ``wsgi.py`` file.
-Modify the content of this file based on how your application is configured.
+Expose an instance of the :any:`falcon.API` in some way so that uWSGI can find it; this tutorial does that by creating a ``wsgi.py`` file.
+Modify the logic of this file to properly configure your application.
 Ensure that you expose a variable called ``application`` which is assigned to your :any:`falcon.API` instance.

 .. code-block:: python
   :caption: /home/myproject/src/wsgi.py